stevenshan/Veracity/README.md

 # Veracity

+This was a group project for the 24 hour HackUC II hackathon hosted at Union County Vocational Technical Schools in New Jersey on June 22-23.
+My group consisted of Eric, Nick, Matt, and myself.

+Our original Devpost project can be viewed here: [https://devpost.com/software/veracity-ai3lq1](https://devpost.com/software/veracity-ai3lq1)
+Another Github repo for this project is Eric's: [https://github.com/schneidere/Veracity](https://github.com/schneidere/Veracity)

 ## Inspiration
 We live in an information age like none other.
 Approximately 74.6% of the United States population has access to the Internet (according to a 2015 study), a resource upon which digital journalism has evolved and flourished.
 Thanks to this ever-strengthening trend, more and more Americans are increasingly relying upon free news articles written online as their primary or sole source of news.